e3prom/rVRRPd/README.md

 Then install the `rvrrpd` executable on your system by entering the `make install` command.

+## Binaries
+You can also run `rvrrpd` using pre-compiled binaries available in the [release](https://github.com/e3prom/rVRRPd/releases) page.

+# Running
 Before running the VRRP daemon, copy the example configuration file at [`conf/rvrrpd.conf`](conf/rvrrpd.conf) to the default configuration file path `/etc/rvrrpd/rvrrpd.conf`.
 Then use your favorite text editor to configure the virtual router(s) to your needs.

 See below for an example of a virtual router running on an Ethernet interface with password authentication and preemption enabled: